pdoehle/swc-notes/ecology_r_man_vis.md

 ```

 ## Visualizing Data
-* If not still in the same work space, need to load `tidyverse` and the data.
+* If you not are not still in the same work space, you need to load `tidyverse` and the data.

 ```r
 library("tidyverse")